Cocaine dependence: Medications

 The National Institute on Drug Abuse (NIDA) of the U.S. National Institutes of Health is researching modafinil, a narcolepsy drug and mild stimulant, as a potential cocaine treatment.
 Ibogaine has been under investigation as a treatment for cocaine dependency and is used in clinics in Mexico, the Netherlands and Canada.
 It was legal for a time in Costa Rica, but has been illegal since 2018.
 It is illegal to use in many countries, such as Sweden, Norway, the United Kingdom, and in the United States.
 Other medications that have been investigated for this purpose include acetylcysteine, baclofen, and vanoxerine.
 Medications such as phenelzine, have been used to cause an "aversion reaction" when administered with cocaine.

 Vaccine

 TA-CD is an active vaccine developed by the Xenova Group which is used to negate the effects of cocaine, making it suitable for use in treatment of addiction.
 It is created by combining norcocaine with inactivated cholera toxin.

 Research

 Transcranial magnetic stimulation (TMS) is being studied as a treatment for cocaine addiction, although definitive evidence for efficacy does not yet exist.

 Other research on rodents has suggested that cocaine use leads to complexes of dopamine transporters, which build up tolerance to the drug.
 It's possible that future treatment for cocaine addiction might target those complexes.
+Synaptogyrin-3, a synaptic vesicle protein, binds to dopamine transporters and regulates the effects of cocaine on dopamine neurotransmission and rodent self-administration behavior.
+Elevating levels of synaptogyrin-3 made animals resilient to cocaine, and a possible future treatment for cocaine addiction might be based on targeting this protein.